 It’s important to realize that the DIR/Floortime model is a broad framework for understanding how development occurs, how emotions relate to learning, and how one can best interact to foster growth…

-As a result of our work in creating and using curricula for students and young adults built on this foundation, we have developed five core tenets for effective learning:
+As a result of our work in creating and using curricula for adolescents and young adults built on this foundation, we have developed five core tenets for effective learning:

 Core Tenet 1: Effective Learning Occurs When Learners are Calm and Regulated

-Our understanding of the specific functions of the brain is still in its infancy, although the infant is at least able to sit up and take nourishment at this point.
-We now have a more precise understanding of how our brains and body work (or don’t work) together.
+Our understanding of the specific functions of the brain is still in its relative infancy.
+We do now have a somewhat more precise understanding of how our brains and body work (or don’t work) together.
 By looking at the ways our brains receive and process specific information, we are better equipped to understand an individual’s learning profile.
-An individual’s reactivity to sensory information, his ability to integrate sensory information from multiple sources, his capacity for finding and maintaining appropriate levels of arousal, and his ability to organize and make sense of sounds, visual stimulation, tactile, and movement information all play a huge role in how easily and completely an individual learns to relate to the world and function independently within it.
+An individual’s reactivity to sensory information, their ability to integrate sensory information from multiple sources, their capacity for finding and maintaining appropriate levels of arousal, and their ability to organize and make sense of sounds, visual stimulation, tactile, and movement information all play a huge role in how easily and completely an individual learns to relate to the world and function independently within it.
 By creating a profile of each individual’s sensory and regulatory needs and preferences, we can create environments that are more conducive to learning.
 Put more simply, if the body is at ease, the mind is available to learn.

 A part of this individual profile includes the key neurodevelopmental functions, including memory, attention, language, and visual-spatial thinking.
 Our emerging ability to understand the component parts of these brain functions and to provide ways to support their efficient functioning (and/or to work around their constriction) allows us to provide more than simply nurturing, acceptance, and unconditional love as we try to support meaningful learning.
 It allows educators to tailor learning such that an individual’s capacities are maximized, rather than simply “pushed through” or tolerated.